ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 _Note: MongooseOS uses an embedded C++ powered subset of Javascript created by MongooseOS called [mjs](https://github.com/cesanta/mjs)_

+The `Timer.set` function call runs every 2 seconds getting the current temperature from the DHT11 sensor and packaging up a JSON message to publish to the topic `devices/data`.
+If the AWS config is setup correctly in the MongooseOS IDE you will be able to login to the AWS console and subscribe to the topic to receive messages as in the above code block.

 ```javascript
 // Load Mongoose OS API